serendipitee/gradswe/README.md

 ## Deploying

 * Option 1: Manual
-When you are ready to deploy your project to the production server (cPanel), run:
+When you are ready to deploy your project to the production server (cPanel), run in the root folder:

 ### `npm run build`